techidaily/site-ios-location-track/source/_posts/in-2024-9-best-phone-monitoring-apps-for-apple-iphone-14-drfone-by-drfone-virtual-ios.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135415/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-## Part 1: Is It Possible to Track An iPhone with Just the Number?

-A lot of people have always asked me; is it possible to track my iPhone by phone number?
-Well; regardless of what people say out there, it is usually close to impossible to track your lost iPhone by primarily using only its phone number.
-In this case, the phone number in question is the number provided to you by your cellular provider.
-The moment you lose your Apple iPhone 14, the chances of the thief changing your SIM card to another SIM card are high.
-This obviously makes it impossible to track your Apple iPhone 14 via a number that is no longer available.
-However, there's a leeway on how to track an iPhone by phone number though it depends on sheer chances and lack.

-You can only track iPhone by phone number only if the culprit with the phone doesn’t change the SIM card.
-This is a sheer lack of procedure when you consider the fact that people nowadays steal phones and change the Sim cards as well as the IMEI numbers.
-If you want to track your Apple iPhone 14 in such cases, your only option would be to contact your cellular provider and ask them to perform a phone triangulation procedure or tell you if any calls were made using your number.
-Regardless of the type of iPhone tracking services, you might decide to use; the fact still remains that they can’t track your lost iPhone using the phone number.
-So don’t be duped by these companies or apps that claim to track your lost phone by using the phone number.
-What they can only do for you is to tell you the last position where the phone was detected, or if any calls were made and to whom.
-Basically, for you to trace your Apple iPhone 14, you need its IMEI number, but not the phone number.

 ## Part 2: How to Track iPhone Online via mSpy